Azure/azure-sdk-for-js/arch-design-questions.md

 Clients are single-use - you cannot change their receive mode or targeted queue/topic/subscription after they are created.

-This also means that calling .receive() (or registering multiple handlers) isn't a useful activity - the user would only be competing against _themselves_ since calling receive() multiple times would just result in multiple links, in the same mode, to the same entity, on the same _connection_.

 # Sessions design

 The primary use case for non-session bus users when receiving is opening